Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

 Our old system doesn't have the concept of default settings or settings templates.
 Every new customer needs to have every configuration setting established by an implementation specialist.

-We want the new system to take this to another extreme, with something I call "composable data".
+With our new system, we want to get most settings from default settings, and only put in the settings that have changed from the default.

 This is where the book metaphor comes in handy.
 We have a book with system-wide default settings.
 We have books with the default settings for various option packages available by subscription.
 Then the customer has a book, and each user can have a book.

-Imagine that you stack those books in that order, with the system wide defaults on the bottom and the user's book on the very top.
-Each book contains only the information that needs to supercede information in a book beneath it, and when you go looking for any given setting, you can start in the topmost book and work your way down but then stop when you first find the key you need.

-That's how composable data works.
-You can specify a query across multiple books in order of priority.
-The highest priority book with the key wins.
+Composable data is like stacking those books.
+The user's book overrides the customer's book, which overrides the books of default settings.
+Conflicting values from less specific books are ignored.

 We have a special situation though.
 Although many of our customers can simply use the default values in the current version of each book, some of our customers want to go through a change review process, so we can't willy-nilly update the default books without warning them.
-To accomodate this situation, we keep every version of every book, and we can reference any version by an identifier that is a hash of that book in that version.
-We stole the idea from Git, and along with it we made sure you can also name (or tag) a version so that we can reference it intuitively.
+That's one of the reasons we use an event store, to keep every version of every book.

+[ slide:

+Design goals:

+* Single point of specification (the team creating the setting).
+* Discoverable.
+Documented.
+* Expose settings anywhere.
+* A useful metaphor: books of definitions, like dictionaries.

+How we did it:

+* Metadata

+]

+Under the old system, when we needed new configuration settings, the developer created a row, or maybe a table, and stored what they needed there.
+The documentation typically consisted of the name of the table and the name of the column along with the code.
+Other developers that interact with that setting, for instance building a configuration management tool, have to infer how it's used.

+In our new system, when a developer creates a new setting, they store alongside it any information needed to find, understand, change, and validate that setting.
+So our system contains not just data but metadata - a title, a description, and a schema at least, but it can also include tags that identify where the data should be exposed, and access control information defining who can view and change it.
+The metadata tells us everything we need to know to expose the setting anywhere we'd like, with documentation that comes straight from the creator.

+[ slide:

+Metadata

+]

+Our trie datastructure holds metadata in each node, and when we query the configuration service we can request just data or data and metadata.
+When we request metadata, it will respond with the metadata for the key we requested, composed with metadata from all of its parents.
+This is useful for defining properties associated with classes of data, like data types or tags.

 [ slide: